staubibr/arslab-web/app-gis/readme.md

 ## TODO:
 - See if mapOnClick works on multiple layers
 - Let users video record the simulation
-- Fix mapOnClick to be more visually friendly
-- Place the legend onto the OpenLayer map
 - Clean up UI
 - Let users select simulation type
+- Let users see legend for density of SIR, fatalities, population, etc.
+- Fix the GeoCoder so it doesn't add itself as a layer

 ## Resources: